A menu allows your callers to choose an extension or queue, listen to recorded information, leave a message or perform any combination of actions.

 - Mouse over Configure and click Add a Menu.

-- Enter a name for your menu (example: Daytime Reception), select the outgoing message and invalid-entry message that you want to play, and check Yes for Allow Extension Dial.
+- Enter a name for your menu (example: Daytime Reception), select the outgoing message (should be created before setting up a menu), an invalid-entry message that you want to play (optional), and check Yes for Allow Extension Dial.
 Then click Continue.

 - Starting at the top of the Caller Selection list, begin assigning routing rules for each of the keys that you want to use in your menu.
 To do this, click Edit, and then select the incoming call type, operation and any other actions required for the routing rule, then click Save Rule Setting.
-For example, to forward all calls to Tech Support, you would select All Calls, Goto Queue and select a queue that you had previously set up called Tech Support.
+For example, to forward all calls to Tech Support, click Select Operation and choose Goto Queue and select a queue that you had previously set up called Tech Support.

-- Assign routing rules for any remaining keys, and then click Save Changes.
+- Repeat for each option you want to be configured in your menu, setting routing rules for any remaining keys, and then click Save Changes.

 Note: When setting up your menu, you can also add a rule for callers to search for someone in your organization by name.
 To do this, you will need to set up a Dial-by-name Directory before creating your menu.